hotosm/hotosm-website/_tech-updates/2020-06-25-launching-the-tech-hot-spot.markdown

 Feature Image: ''
 Person:
 - Bo Percival
-- Wille Marcel
-Tool:
-- Tasking Manager
+- Ramya Ragupathy

 ---

 Welcome to HOT’s first engineering blog post.
 We will be using this space to share stories from HOT team's Engineering world.
 We have another blog as well, where you can read about general HOT news and project updates.

 Our tech blog page will talk about ways in which the engineering team plays a strong role in HOT's mission.

 So you can expect stories around: